Arla-Adithya/hello-world/README.md

 # hello-world
-Hello evryone.
+Hello everyone.
 Adithya here, I like exploring and learning new things.